Biscotti

 This post may contain affiliate links.
 Read my full disclosure policy.

-These almond biscotti are everything you want biscotti to be: buttery, lightly sweet, crunchy, and delicious any time of day!
+These almond-flavored biscotti are everything you want biscotti to be: buttery, lightly sweet, crunchy, and perfect to dunk in coffee or tea any time of day!

 almond biscotti on plate with coffee.